-Early College Programs (ECP) provide a variety of opportunities for 11th and 12th grade students to engage in the college-level curriculum for the purpose of evaluating and advancing their readiness for college, with the ultimate goal of allowing students to earn college credit while in high school.
+Early College Programs (ECP) provide a variety of opportunities for high school students to engage in the college-level curriculum for the purpose of evaluating and advancing their readiness for college, with the ultimate goal of allowing students to earn college credit while in high school.
 Each program is provided at no cost for tuition and fees to the students or their families.

-The three separate ECP programs - Connecticut River Odyssey, Goodwin Scholars and High School Partnership - operate with a focus on challenging, supporting and transitioning students into the mature independence necessary for success in college.
+The three separate ECP programs - Connecticut River Odyssey, Early College Advanced Manufacturing Pathway at Goodwin College (ECAMP) and Goodwin Scholars - operate with a focus on challenging, supporting and transitioning students into the mature independence necessary for success in college.
 Based on qualification and program requirements, ECP students participate in a variety of general education and degree program courses.
 The individual curriculum of each program considers the long-term educational and career goals of the students, the required and desired curriculum of the partner high schools and the workforce needs of the local region and Connecticut overall.